bahrmichael/bahrmichael.github.io/_posts/2022-04-08-multi-region-active-active-cdk.md

 If you need help, then check out the [proof of concept on GitHub](https://github.com/bahrmichael/multi-region-active-active-cdk), or reach out to me [via Twitter](https://twitter.com/bahrdev).

-I'd like to give a thank you to my coworkers, and esp.
-[Rafal Wilinski](https://twitter.com/rafalwilinski) with whom I worked on this recently.
+I'd like to give a thank you to my coworkers, and especially [Rafal Wilinski](https://twitter.com/rafalwilinski) with whom I worked on this recently.
 It took us less than one week of engineering effort to turn one of our applications global.

 Did you find something that can be optimized, or know guides for other services like AppSync?
 Please let me know!